Memory-Augmented Reinforcement Learning for Image-Goal Navigation: Introduction

+The second challenge in image-goal navigation is the need for a high-level understanding of the surrounding scene.
+In photorealistic environments, agents trained with RL are subject to overfitting due to the high dimensionality of the data and the limited number of environments available for training~\cite{xia2018gibson}.
+Learning to navigate in such visually complex environments, therefore, requires learning a more informative representation than pixels, which captures the visual diversity of the scene and is generalizable to unseen environments.
+Previous methods use the position of the agent and/or a depth map~\cite{chaplot2020neural, fang2019scene} to improve the generalization of the model.
+Approaches that learn from RGB input only have not shown generalization to unseen environments ~\cite{savinov2018semi, mezghani2020learning}.

 Finally, a requirement for navigating agents is to build and exploit a representation of the states visited.
 Indeed, the agent should be able to remember the places it has already visited within an episode for efficient exploration~\cite{mezghani2020learning, fang2019scene}.
-This ``memory'' can take the form of a buffer~\cite{fang2019scene}, or a metric~\cite{thrun2002probabilistic,chaplot2018active} or topological~\cite{savinov2018semi,chaplot2020neural} map.
-In most methods, the agent exploits this information with an explicit planner, but some work~\cite{fang2019scene} has also leveraged it with implicit attention.
-The generalization properties of these schemes remain unclear.
+This ``memory'' can take the form of a buffer~\cite{fang2019scene}, or a metric \cite{thrun2002probabilistic,chaplot2018active} or a topological~\cite{savinov2018semi,chaplot2020neural} map.
+In most methods, the agent exploits this information with an explicit planner~\cite{savinov2018semi, chaplot2020neural}, but some work~\cite{fang2019scene} has also leveraged it with an implicit attention.
+However, the generalization properties of these schemes remain unclear: the approach by~\cite{savinov2018semi} requires exploration videos collected by a human when navigating to an unseen environment, while \cite{fang2019scene} only shows limited generalization results on synthetic data.

-In this work, we tackle these three challenges with a memory-augmented reinforcement learning approach that comprises two stages.
-In the first stage, the agent learns representations of the environment in a self-supervised fashion, and acquires a high-level understanding of the surrounding scene.
-In the second stage, we use a distributed implementation of proximal policy optimization~\cite{wijmans2019dd} to learn a policy for image-goal navigation in an end-to-end manner.
-In order to explore and navigate effectively, we endow the agent with an external memory module that remembers useful information from the current episode.
-We then condition the policy on this memory through an attention-based network.
-With this approach, we establish the new state of the art on the challenging image-goal navigation task on the Gibson dataset~\cite{xia2018gibson} by a large margin.
+We tackle these three challenges with a memory-augmented reinforcement learning approach.
+First, the agent learns representations of the environment in a self-supervised fashion, and acquires a high-level understanding of the surrounding scene.
+It then learns a policy for image-goal navigation in an end-to-end manner.
+In order to explore and navigate effectively, the policy is conditioned on an external memory module that remembers useful information from the current episode.
+With this approach we establish the new state of the art on the challenging image-goal navigation task on the Gibson dataset~\cite{xia2018gibson} by a large margin.
+We achieve this performance from RGB input alone, without access to position information, which is a major improvement compared to previous works like~\cite{chaplot2020neural}.